MateuszN2025/homework_Mateusz_repository/README.md

 folder.

 ## Test Descriptions
-- Mobile App testing: We want to verify all basic mathematical operations like addition, substraction, division and multiplication
+- Mobile App testing: We want to verify all basic mathematical operations like addition, subtraction, division and multiplication
 - Mock API testing: We want to verify HTTPS methods like GET, POST.
-Endpoint: /users, /users/<id>
+Endpoint: /users, /users/id

 ## Environment Details
 - Python version: 3.9